-This manual introduces the NF5486M5 server's technical features, system installation and setup, which will help the user to understand how best to utilize the server and all its functionalities.
+This manual introduces the NF5266M5 server's technical features, system installation and setup, which will help the user to understand how best to utilize the server and all its functions.

 - 1. For your safety, please do not disassemble the server's components arbitrarily.
 Please do not extend configuration or connect other peripheral devices arbitrarily.
-If needed, please contact Inspur for our support and guidance. - 2.Before disassembling the server's components, please be sure to disconnect all the power cords connected to the server. - 3.BIOS and BMC setup is a significant factor in correctly configuring your server.
-If there are no special requirements, it is suggested to use the Default Values and not alter the parameter settings arbitrarily. - 4.Please install the product-compatible operating system and use the driver provided by Inspur.
+If needed, please contact Inspur for our support and guidance. - 2.
+Before disassembling the server's components, please be sure to disconnect all the power cords connected to the server. - 3.
+BIOS and BMC setup is a significant factor in correctly configuring your server.
+If there are no special requirements, it is suggested to use the Default Values and not alter the parameter settings arbitrarily.
+After the first login, please change the BMC user password in time. - 4.
+Please install the product-compatible operating system and use the driver provided by Inspur.
 If you use an incompatible operating system or non-Inspur driver, it may cause compatibility issues and affect the normal use of the product, Inspur will not assume any responsibility or liability.